 Working closely with the Department for Education and wider government agencies, such as the Social Mobility Commission, the ACE research cluster is dedicated to research based interventions that have impact in education.
 The research in ACE brings together interdisciplinary researchers to work together through an educational lens.
 Funded research ranges from Youth Work to Maths Teaching, from Teacher Retention to Outdoor Education.
 Pushing boundaries in methodology, theory and practice, educational research in ACE is innovative; bringing new understanding to inform policy and practice both nationally and internationally.

-Through its links to the Marjon Business School and The Edge, your enterprise hub, BEE has established a number of significant partnerships with established organisations and institutions operating in our three areas of expertise.
+Through its links to the Marjon Business and The Edge, your enterprise hub, BEE has established a number of significant partnerships with established organisations and institutions operating in our three areas of expertise.
 These include Devon and Cornwall Business Council, the Heart of the South West Local Enterprise Partnership, Plymouth City Council, the Social Enterprise Mark and the Plymouth Social Enterprise Network.
 Our intention is to work collaboratively with these institutions to conduct research that is relevant and valuable to the South West, creating an impact on its economy.

 As part of our research environment, the University maintains subscriptions to the following sources:

 All staff can access these subscriptions using your institutional email address to log-in.
 Please contact email@example.com for any further information around these subscriptions.